 Data Structure

-A data structure is a particular way of organizing data for particular types of operation.
+A data structure organizes data for specific operations.
 It is like a blueprint that shows how data is connected and organized.

 To understand this better, we'll create a data structure of our own.

-The data structure that satisfies all the preceding requirements already exists.
-It is called an array.
-We'll learn more about arrays in the next sections.
+The data structure that meets all these requirements is called an array.
+We'll dive deeper into arrays in the upcoming sections!

 In a computer, 'data' is ultimately represented as a sequence of zeros and ones (bits), but this representation is too low level for the human beings operating that computer to discern.
 Hence, we have data structures that are closer to the way humans can understand and visualize the structure of this data.
 This is because it is humans who have to develop and maintain the software systems - computers merely run them.